-NOTE: To expedite assistance, all correspondence/communication MUST include the following information:

-- Model Number

-- Serial Number

-- Complete and detailed explanation of the problem
+- NOTE: To expedite assistance, all correspondence/communication MUST include the following information: - Model Number - Serial Number - Complete and detailed explanation of the problem

-Please review this manual.
-It should be read carefully before the icemaker is serviced or maintenance operations are performed.
-Only qualified service technicians should service and maintain the icemaker.
-This manual should be made available to the technician prior to service or maintenance.
+This manual should be read carefully before the icemaker is serviced or maintenance operations are performed.
+Only qualified service technicians should install, service, and maintain the icemaker.
+Read the warnings contained in this booklet carefully as they give important information regarding safety.
+Please retain this booklet for any further reference that may be necessary.